 Classic Argyle and Other Retro Sock Designs

-Love those classic diamond shapes called Argyle, but are you mystified about how to accomplish them?
-Harry will show you the classic technique, with tips and tricks, of knitting flat argyles, along with a method that makes the seaming nearly invisible without being bulky.
+Love those classic diamond shapes called Argyle, but mystified about how to accomplish them?
+Harry will show you the classic technique of knitting flat argyles, along with an almost invisible seaming method with no bulk.

 Learn the construction and seaming technique for Argyle socks as you knit a pair in DK-weight yarn.
-The workshop is full of tips and tricks as well the formula for calculating diamonds for different gauges.
-You will also learn more about these classics with two PowerPoint slideshows on contemporary variations and Retro Argyles.
+The workshop is chock-full of tips and tricks, and learn more about these classics with two PowerPoint slide shows on Retro Argyles.